 Hanken for equality and diversity

-In all our work with our employees and students, we are committed to act for equality and diversity.
-Gender equality and equal treatment issues are part of the quality and administrative work at the university.
+In all our work with our employees and students, we are committed to act for equity and inclusion.
+Gender equality and equitable treatment are part of the quality and administrative work at the university.

 Hanken has zero tolerance for harassment of all kinds.
-This applies to both the preventive work as Hanken actively opposes creation of structures and conditions that maintain inequality and exclusion, and the intervention in cases of harassment.
+Through preventative work, Hanken actively opposes the creation of structures and conditions that maintain inequality and exclusion.
+We also have structures in place for intervention in cases of harassment.

-Hanken’s student union SHS has also committed to foster equality and stop harrassment and asks students to contact them immediately in any issues regarding equality matters via equality@shs.fi.
+Hanken’s student union SHS is also committed to fostering equity and stopping harrassment.
+Students should contact them immediately in matters concerning equity and inclusion at equality@shs.fi.
 Read more about SHS’s equality and harrassment policy Opens in new window .

 Equality

-The purpose of the gender equality plan is to inform about the gender equality situation at the university and to encourage the integration of the gender equality principles and thinking in all activities within the university.
+The purpose of the gender equality plan is to spread information about the status of gender equality at Hanken and to encourage the integration of the gender equality principles and thinking in all activities within the university.

 The Gender Equality Committee considers this to be particularly important for a business university whose students will work within and at different levels in society and business.
 Gender equality work applies both to Hanken as a study environment and as a workplace.

-- The plan offers an inclusive coverage approach, including gender, gender identity and orientation (LGBTQIA), ethnic background, religion or other beliefs, any disabilities, age, language, etc.
+• The plan offers an intersectional approach, including gender, gender identity and orientation (LGBTQIA), ethnic background, religion or other beliefs, any disabilities, age, language, etc.

 Term period: 1.1.2023 - 31.12.2024.